Kim Jong Un’s sister slams Seoul over questioning zero-virus claim

 “Her real intention is very clear.
 We will never forget her words and she might have to pay dearly for it,” Kim said.

-The remarks show how sensitive North Korea is to what it considers any outside attempt to tarnish its image as its guards against the pandemic and the economic fallout.
+The remarks show how sensitive North Korea is to what it considers any outside attempt to tarnish its image as it steps up its efforts to guard against the pandemic and the economic fallout.

 Despite its zero-virus case claim, North Korea’s state media have repeatedly said there is a “maximum emergency” anti-epidemic campaign in which it has closed its international borders, flown out diplomats and isolated residents with suspected symptoms.

-The North’s border closure with China, it’s biggest trading partner, is wrecking its already fragile economy.
-The North has admitted it’s facing “multiple crises” due to the pandemic, a spate of natural disasters last summer and persistent US-led sanctions imposed over its nuclear programme.
+North Korea’s border closure with China, it’s biggest trading partner, is wrecking its already fragile economy.
+The country has admitted it is facing “multiple crises” due to the pandemic, a spate of natural disasters last summer and persistent U.S.-led sanctions imposed over its nuclear program.

-Experts have said a major disease outbreak in North Korea could cause a humanitarian disaster because of its fragile health care system.
+Experts have said a major disease outbreak in North Korea could cause a humanitarian disaster because of its broken healthcare system.

-South Korea’s foreign minister told a forum in Bahrain on Saturday that the pandemic had “made North Korea more North Korea — that is, more closed, very top-down decision-making process where there is very little debate on their measures in dealing with COVID-19”.
+Kang, the South Korean foreign minister, told a forum in Bahrain on Saturday that the pandemic had “made North Korea more North Korea — that is, more closed, very top-down decision-making process where there is very little debate on their measures in dealing with Covid-19.”

 South Korea’s spy agency recently told lawmakers that Kim Jong Un had ordered diplomats overseas to refrain from any acts that could provoke Washington because it is worried about President-elect Joe Biden’s expected new approach toward North Korea.